 Failure to take these steps may hinder our ability to resolve the problem and/or investigate it fully and in consequence, your rights under the contract may be affected.
 We regret we cannot accept liability if you fail to notify the complaint or claim strictly in accordance with this clause.

 You accept responsibility for the proper conduct of yourself and any or all other members of your group.
+You agree to accept the authority and decisions of our employees, trip leaders and agents whilst on trip with us.
+If in the opinion of any such person(s) or any other person in a position of authority, your health, level of fitness or conduct at any time before or during a trip is endangering or appears likely to endanger your health or wellbeing or any third party (including any other clients of the Company) or the safe, comfortable or happy progress of the trip, you may be excluded from all or part of the trip.
 We reserve the right in our reasonable discretion to terminate your holiday or that of any member of your group whose conduct is considered to be disruptive or detrimental to the enjoyment of other guests, or whose conduct may prejudice our reputation.
 In this case we shall have no further responsibility or liability to you.
 No refund or payment of any costs incurred by you will be made by us under these circumstances.

 When you book with us, you accept responsibility for any damage or loss caused by you or any member of your party.
 Full payment for any such damage or loss (reasonably estimated if not precisely known) must be made direct to the accommodation owner or manager or other supplier or to us as soon as possible.
 If the actual cost of the loss or damage exceeds the amount paid where estimated, you must pay the difference once known.
 If the actual cost is less than the amount paid, the difference will be refunded.
 You will also be responsible for meeting any claims subsequently made against us and all costs incurred by us (including our own and the other party’s full legal costs) as a result of your actions.
 You should ensure you have appropriate travel insurance to protect you if this situation arises.